aridjayarecipes/cutesrecipes.web.app/content/post/2107-recipe-of-super-quick-homemade-baked-egg-bacon-brussel-breakfast.md

 1. Prepare to taste Parmesan cheese

 Give up cooking the long strips in my beloved cast iron skillet?
-There&#39;s just something that feels so How Do I Make the Bacon Extra-Crispy?
+There's just something that feels so How Do I Make the Bacon Extra-Crispy?
 Bacon cooked in the oven definitely gets crispy, but I also find that it retains a bit of chewiness near the.
 Breakfast Muffins - a big, fat, fluffy, cheesy, bacon studded muffin with a whole egg baked inside.

 <!--inarticleads2-->